travelgateX/documentation-site/README.md

 travelgateX is a collection of GraphQL APIs for the travel trade.

-Search & Book Hotels, Flights, etc in more than 600 suppliers seemlessly.
+Search & Book Hotels, Flights, etc. in more than 600 suppliers seemlessly.

 ## Installation procedures: